jjotterson/datapungibea/README.md

 <h2> Sample runs </h2>

-After setting the package up (see **Setting Up** section, the main step is to get an API key from BEA), datapungibea can run the following:
+After setting the package up (see **Setting Up** section, the main step is to get an API key from BEA, save it somewhere and let datapungibea know about its location), you can run the following:

     import datapungibea as dpb

+    #Step 0: follow the Setting Up section below (basically, you need to get a key from BEA
+    #save it somewhere or pass it to the app in a given session)

+    #Step 1: load user keys, start the connections to the databases (drivers, eg NIPA)
-    data = dpb.data()                 #loads the user API key, sets the url of the BEA API
+    data = dpb.data()

-    #help and documentation methods:
+    #else, you can either let datapungibea know about the location of the key during the session only:
+    #see, the Setting UP section below for the format of the json file containing the key).
+    #data = dpb.data(userSettings = {"ApiKeysPath": "Path/yourFile.json", "ApiKeyLabel": "BEA", "ResultFormat": "JSON"} )

+    #or pass the key direclty:
+    #data = dpb.data({"key": "your key", "url": "https://apps.bea.gov/api/data/"})

+    #Step 2: start loading data - here is some documentation on doing this:
     print(data._help)                 #overall info on datapungibea plus an example of a request print(data)                       #the list of datasets datapungi can query (the 'drivers'), eg 'NIPA' print(data._docDriver('NIPA'))    #prints the documentation of a given driver